NevinSelby/Fetch_Task/README.md

 # Fetch_Task

-To run the website, you can either look up my deployed website "https://nevinfetchtask.streamlit.app/" (The website is a bit slow since I didn't get the time to optimize it completely)
+To run the website, you can either look up my deployed website "https://nevinfetchtask.streamlit.app/" <br>
+(The website is a bit slow since I didn't get the time to optimize it completely)

 OR